mossblaser/slidie/_sources/links.rst.txt

     'Href' box.

-    For links to external resources, you may wish to set the 'Target' to ``_blank`` to ensure the link opens in a new window when using Slidie's browser-based XHTML viewer.
+    For links to external resources, you may wish to set the 'Target' to ``_blank`` to ensure the link opens in a new window.
 For inter-slide links, leave this box empty.

     .. image:: _static/hyperlink_screenshot.png
         :alt: